php-opencloud/openstack/doc/index.rst

 Help and support
 ----------------

 If you have specific problems or bugs with this SDK, please file an issue on our official `Github repo`_.
-We also have a `mailing list`_, so feel free to join to keep up to date with all the latest changes and announcements to the library.

-For general feedback and support requests, send an email to sdk-support@rackspace.com.

-You can also find assistance via IRC on #rackspace at freenode.net.

 Contributing
 ------------